 polars.Series.is_between#

-Get a boolean mask of the values that fall between the given start/end values.
+Get a boolean mask of the values that are between the given lower/upper bounds.

 Parameters: